opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 Starting with 12.4, Open Project offers notification for date alerts.

-> **Note**: Date alerts are a Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
+> **Note**: Date alerts are an Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
 An upgrade from the free Community edition is easy and helps support OpenProject.

 Date alerts allow you to receive a notification when a start date or a finish date is approaching for a work package you are participating in (that is, for which you are assignee, accountable or a watcher).